ryanlanciaux/ryanlanciaux.github.com/source/_posts/2013-05-13-learning-angularjs.markdown

 comments: true
 categories: [js, angular, sails]
 ---
 I have recently been playing around with some of the client-side MV_ frameworks.
-I have avoided Angular for quite sometime because I was not a fan of using ng-click (etc.) HTML attributes to fire off js events.
-The more I've used the framework, however, the less of an issue that has been me.
+I have avoided Angular for quite some time because I was not a fan of using ng-click (etc.) HTML attributes to fire off js events.
+The more I've used the framework, however, the less of an issue that has been to me.

 As noted in a [previous post](http://ryanlanciaux.github.io/blog/2013/05/09/less-alt-plus-tab-with-sublimetext/), another framework I have been using a bit is [SailsJS](http://www.sailsjs.com).
 While this post is not about Sails, I am using it as the REST endpoints of the AngularJS application.